rust-lang/rust-wiki-backup/Proposal-for-unifying-traits-and-interfaces.md

 For example, here's what it looks like for the `modes` method.
 In fact, there are _nine_ methods in `infer` that are this way -- `modes` is just a representative example.
-The `infcx` method is also identical in all three, but since all it does is return `*self`, it's just identically implemented in all three.
+(The `infcx` method is also identical in all three, but since all it does is return `*self`, it's just identically implemented directly in all three instead of calling off to an out-of-line method.)

 ```
 iface combine {